-- Know the trees on your property, especially so you can tell your vet if your horse turns up sick.
-Even “non-toxic” trees and shrubs and plants can cause a horse to not feel well, as those things are not part of his daily diet.
+- Know the trees on your property, especially so you can tell your vet if your horse becomes sick.
+Even “non-toxic” trees and shrubs and plants can cause a horse not to feel well, as those things are not part of his daily diet.

 - Enlist the help of an arborist or dendrologist to identify trees.
 Most tree services have one on staff.
 I’m attaching some websites where you can narrow down some possibilities and learn about identifying trees.

-- A tree service can professionally remove toxic trees, and collect any debris from pastures and surrounding areas.
-For most tree removals, it’s not just as easy as chopping something down, roots and stump need to be killed and removed as well.
+- A tree service can professionally remove toxic trees, and collect debris from pastures and surrounding areas.
+For most tree removals, it’s not just as easy as chopping something down, roots and stump need to be killed and removed.

 - You may be tempted to leave some toxic trees up around parts of your farm that horses don’t visit.
-Please take into account the wind carrying pollen, leaves, seeds, and branches to areas that horses can access.
+Please consider the wind carrying pollen, leaves, seeds, and branches to areas that horses can access.
 If a wind storm is powerful enough to rip siding from a house, it’s powerful enough to carry branches and leaves across a farm.

 - I often hear that poisonous plants taste bad so horses won’t eat them, but honestly, that’s bunk.
 Horses eat a lot of things that taste bad that are harmful, like buttercups!
 They also eat a lot of things that taste delicious and are harmful, like maple leaves and acorns.